Specific absorption rate

+SAR (Specific Absorption Rate) in a human head model with 125 mW radiation (from a regular cell phone).

 Specific absorption rate (SAR) is a measure of the rate at which energy is absorbed per unit mass by a human body when exposed to a radio frequency (RF) electromagnetic field.
 It is defined as the power absorbed per mass of tissue and has units of watts per kilogram (W/kg).

 SAR is usually averaged either over the whole body, or over a small sample volume (typically 1 g or 10 g of tissue).
 The value cited is then the maximum level measured in the body part studied over the stated volume or mass.